 - Bed linen and towels inc. in rent

-- Off road parking for 1 car opposite cottage, additional parking on first come first served basis in allocated parking bay opposite cottage
+- Off road parking available on first come, first served basis in allocated parking bays opposite cottage

 - Enclosed front patio with picnic bench